 The Engineering, Hydrology and Geology Program staff practice in multiple areas.
-Staff provide technical support to the Division of Water Resource Management programs, other DEP regulatory divisions, and district offices in the planning, design, permitting and monitoring mining projects and mine reclamation, mitigation banks and stormwater/surface water management systems, dam safety, and other in-water activities or works.
+Staff provides technical support to the Division of Water Resource Management programs, other DEP regulatory divisions, and district offices in the planning, design, permitting and monitoring of mining projects and mine reclamation, mitigation banks and stormwater/surface water management systems, dam safety, and other in-water activities and works of the district.
 Staff also provides technical training to staff within DEP and the five water management districts and to industry specialists and facility owners.

 The following subgroups represent the core responsibilities of the Engineering, Hydrology and Geology Program staff.

 Florida Dam Safety Program

 The Florida Dam Safety Program staff coordinates statewide dam safety activities in Florida and provides technical support for the permitting, evaluation, condition assessment, and emergency action planning for dams.